litpub/urform/README.md

 ## Usage

 Terraform will create a Digital Ocean instance for you, install Urbit, and initialize your pier with the keyfile you provide.
-Urbit will run inside of a `screen` session named `urbit`.
+Urbit will run inside of a `screen` session named `urbit`. **Important**: By default, we assume your SSH keys exist at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa` - if this isn't true, please see the customization options section below.

 1. Clone the repository
 2. Install terraform (>= 0.12)